thibaultsmt/AsknReply/README.md

 ## Pre-requisites

-Install if you did not have on your computer:
+Need to install if you did not have on your computer:
 ### `Node js`

 Install node js here: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)